dusk-network/docs-public/src/content/docs/getting-started/vm/02-components/03-rues.md

 RUES is designed to handle binary proofs, binary streams, and on-demand event-driven data, making it ideal for applications that need to process binary proofs or continuous binary data streams.
 It also enables on-demand data dispatching and real-time notifications, supporting applications like wallet operations that require high-performance binary data handling.
-This is achieved by avoiding the need to convert data to JSON or base64,
+This is achieved by avoiding the need to convert data to JSON or base64.

 ## Use of RUES

-RUES is deeply integrated into Dusk’s architecture, playing a critical role in various components:
+RUES is deeply integrated into Dusk’s architecture, playing a critical role in various components.

 ##### Smart Contracts